manifoldmarkets/manifold/native/README.md

 - Fastlane build failing?
 Could be a malformed import
 - Pod install erroring out?
   - I had to reinstall cocoapods via [these instructions](https://github.com/expo/expo/issues/20707#issuecomment-1377790160)
-- Problems with building android and seeing: `However we cannot choose between the following variants of project :react-native-iap: - amazonDebugRuntimeElements - playDebugRuntimeElements`
-  - Fix by adding `missingDimensionStrategy 'store', 'play'` to `android/app/build.gradle` in the `defaultConfig` section